norahpack/Twitter/README.md

 * [X] Corners on tweets and buttons are rounded
 * [X] Like and retweet counts on the detailed tweet view update when user (un)likes / (un)retweets the tweet
 * [X] The app indicates when a user has previously liked or retweeted a tweet
+* [X] Users can click on and go to profiles of individuals listed on a profile's followers/following page

 ## Video Walkthrough